-D. Internet, Websites, Etc.
+D. Internet, Websites, etc.

 Websites present authenticity issues because they are dynamic.
-If the issue is what is on the website at the time the evidence is being proffered, then there are no authenticity questions because the court and the parties can simply access the site and see what the website says.
-But proving up
+If the issue is what is on the website at the time the evidence is being proffered, then there are no authenticity issues because the court and the parties can simply access the site and see what the website says.
+But proving up historic information on the website raises the issue of whether the information was actually posted as the proponent says it was.